mmgen/mmgen-wallet/doc/wiki/using-mmgen/MMGen-Quick-Start-with-Regtest-Mode.md

 		TOTAL: 500 BTC

 12. Split Alice's funds, sending 200 BTC to address S:2 and the change to S:3.
-Specify a fee of 20 satoshis/byte and '--quiet' for less noisy output:
+Specify a fee of 20 satoshis/byte and make output quieter:

 		$ mmgen-txdo --alice --tx-fee=20s --quiet 9304C211:S:2,300 9304C211:S:3
 		...
 		Type uppercase 'YES' to confirm: YES
 		Transaction sent: 78ca853816b55527b42ca8784c887a5f482c752522f914d2f17d6afcd8a3b076

+	Note that for simplicity's sake this tutorial uses the `mmgen-txdo` command to create, sign and send transactions in one operation.
+In normal, cold wallet mode, your seed will be held on a separate offline computer which you'll use to sign transactions using the `mmgen-txsign` command.
+This is explained in detail in the Getting Started guide.

-13. Check the mempool for the transaction:
+13. View the transaction in the mempool:

 		$ mmgen-regtest show_mempool
 		['78ca853816b55527b42ca8784c887a5f482c752522f914d2f17d6afcd8a3b076']